Punch-marked coins

-Punch-marked coins, also known as Aahat coins, are a type of early coinage of India, dating to between about the 6th and 2nd centuries BC.
+Punch-marked coins were a type of karshapana or Ancient Indian coinage, also known as Aahat (stamped) coins, dating to between about the 6th and 2nd centuries BC.
 It was of irregular shape.
-These coins are found are found over the most parts parts of subcontinent and remained in circulation till the early centuries CE.
+These coins are found over most parts of subcontinent and remained in circulation till the early centuries CE.

 History

+Janapada Coins

 The study of the relative chronology of these coins has successfully established that the first punch-marked coins initially only had one or two punches, with the number of punches increasing over time.

-The first coins in India may have been minted around the 6th century BC by the Mahajanapadas of the Indo-Gangetic Plain.
 19th-century proposals which suggested an origin from as early as 1000 BC, independent of the introduction of coins in Asia Minor, are "no longer given any credence".